datarootsio/ml-skeleton-py/HOWTO.md

 ## Project configuration

 Environment variables for the project can be specified in `.env` file, in project root.
 These variables will be read by dotenv package.
 For example, you can set variables defined in `src/settings.py`, such as `MODEL_DIR = /your/path/to/the/model/`.

+Logging can be adjusted in source init script (output location, verbosity level etc).
+Verbosity is read from environment variable `LOG_LEVEL`, and use `WARNING` if such variable is not defined.